RedhawkSDR/transceiver-api/fei_3.0/README.md

 A catastrophic hardware failure has been detected.
 The hardware can no longer function and the device is no longer transmitting irrespective of the state of the ignore_error flag.

+### Transmission with Multiple Priorities

+Transmission with mixed priorities will lead to mixed error conditions.
+Suppose the transmitter is currently supporting transmissions for "Stream A" with no set priority.
+The transmissions for "Stream A" are queued and are in the process of tranmission.
+A new stream, "Stream B", is received by the DUC; "Stream B" has FRONTEND::PRIORITY = 5.
+"Stream B" has transmissions that overlap with "Stream A" bursts.
+Assuming that stream_id = "", ignore_error = false, and ignore_timestamp = false in TransmitParameters, in such instance the following occurs:

+- "Stream B" bursts are transmitted
+- "Stream A" queued bursts are flushed
+- A TransmitStatusType status change is generated:
+ - stream_id = "Stream A"
+ - status = DEV_INVALID_TRANSMIT_TIME_OVERLAP
+- All subsequent received "Stream A" bursts are immediately flushed
+- "Stream B" bursts proceed as planned and as they arrive
+- If new "Stream C" arrives, this stream is treated normally

+To allow "Stream A" to transmit again, reset() must be invoked on the DUC's control port.